vaionex/VBS/README.md

 - Created a custom function for it
 - Fetching stripe plans from firebase "plans" collection by giving vercel env keys(ids).
-- These env keys should exist on Vercel and should have pulled the env file locally by command.`vercel env pull`
+- These env keys should exist on Vercel for security reasons and should have pulled the env file locally by command.`vercel env pull`
 - Displaying these plans dynamically on the frontend.

 ## Stripe Checkout and Subscription Integration